GoogleCloudPlatform/cloud-sql-python-connector/README.md

 ## Supported Python Versions

-We test an support at a minimum, every [active version until it's end-of-life date][pyver].
-Changes in supported Python versions will be considered a minor change, and will be listed in the relase notes.
+We test and support at a minimum, every [active version until it's end-of-life date][pyver].
+Changes in supported Python versions will be considered a minor change, and will be listed in the release notes.

 [pyver]: https://devguide.python.org/#status-of-python-branches